 Unfortunately, the same survey found that fewer than half of patients’ wishes were completely followed by medical providers during end-of-life care.
 The problem was much more pronounced when a language barrier existed between patients and providers.

 Why is there such a disconnect between the wishes of patients and the care they actually receive?
 Often the problem boils down to communication.
-When it comes time to make crucial decisions about end-of-life care, patients are often not able to communicate their wishes to loved ones and providers.
+When it comes time to make crucial decisions about end-of-life care, patients are often unable to communicate their wishes to loved ones and providers.

 The default goal of providers is to extend life at all costs, and grieving loved ones also often want to do whatever they can to prolong the patient’s life.
 When quality of life (as opposed to quantity of life) is more important to the patient–but the patient is unable to express that preference–they’re unlikely to get what they want from their treatment.